jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 The majic of the internet attracts us all.
 We use laptops, smartphones, iMessage, Facetime, Reddit, and so many other internet services.
 We evolve our cyborgology everytime we use a new online tool.
 Yet, we also don't appreciate how much our tools change our mentality.
 Free speech, the right to vote, love of scientific truth, all came once we held their corresponding tools.
 The majic of learning new tools also gives us a new philosophy.
 We don't realize it until a Douglas, Rousseau or Neo explain the new philosophy to us.

 The internet was created to survive a nuclear bomb.
 Think of how powerful it must be.
 No one can control it.
 No professor, executive, president, or king can shut it down.
 An individual has the exact same access as any corporation or government.
 The internet lets individuals communicate, work, and collaborate together with no middlemen.
 That's why the internet is majical.
 Whoever uses it, is automatically evolved.
 You already believe in Techvolution.
-You're already empowered to live inside the Computer Age's era of mass collaboration.
+You're already empowered to live inside the Computer Age's era of mass-collaboration.
 But only when you realize it.

 _Paul Baran's story was adapted from Walter Isaacson's awesome book_ The Innovators: Chapter 7.